rubikvn/RubikVNdotOrg/README.md

 Shoot me an email at <vttrung12@gmail.com> and tell me which part of the project you'd be interested in.
 Or simply clone this repo, make some changes, create a pull request.
 If approved, you will be invited to the team.

-For a temporary alternative to Project Wiki, check `docs/developer_guide.md`

 ### Current progress

-* Website is up and running!
+* The website is temporarily unavailable for front-end remake and further development of our back-end.
+Any progress will be announced on this repository.
+  * At the moment, our main focus is to design a user-friendly front-end.

+#### Implemented functions
-* You can now view rankings of Vietnamese speedcubers for all categories
+* Ranking display of speedcubers from Vietnam for all categories.
-* Users will soon be able to log in via OAuth
+* Login system via OAuth integration with WCA website.
-* I've just set up TravisCI for this github repository!
+* TravisCI has been set up for this repository, which means we need more testing!
-* We need tremendous help to improve our front-end

 ### Cloning the repo & running the server (first time)